 The CLUE Correlation Capability (containing the encodingID parameter) is communicated to the remote endpoint to correlate TerminalCapabilitySet configurations for CLUE encodings.
 It is also used to correlate a particular H.245 logical channel number with a particular capture/encodingID associated via an EncodingID.

 Signalling Procedures for H.245 based systems

-{Editor’s note: Many of the procedures will mirror the CLUE signalling draft.
-This draft is still in a state of flux with several major issues yet to be clarified, e.g. interaction between the CLUE channel and established media, version handling, media correlation etc.}

 Registration

-{Editor’s note: The intention of this section is to describe how the support of telepresence may be indicated through RAS}

 It is important for the Gatekeeper to know the capabilities of the gateways and endpoints in order to select a gateway that supports CLUE when the endpoints in the call support CLUE and the call needs a gateway.

 This section describes an endpoint negotiating the CLUEControlCapability feature with a Gatekeeper using GEF to indicate the support of CLUE signalling during RAS procedures.
 For illustration purposes, the negotiation is shown using the registration messages (RRQ/RCF/RRJ) message set.